ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Harmomancer/2nd Level/Entropy Exchange.md

 - **Path**:
 	- 2nd level [[Harmomancer Psycasts|Harmomancer Psycast]]
 - **Casting Time**:
-	- 1 Action
+	- 1 Action.
 - **[[Psyfocus]] Cost:**
 	- 2
 - **[[Neural Heat]] Generation:**
 	- 14
 - [[Range]]:
-	- 120ft
+	- 120ft.
 - **Target**:
 	- A creature within range.
 - **Components**:
-	- Kinetic
+	- Kinetic.
 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You lose 2d4 health, a creature of your choice within range gains that much health.
+	- *You absorb some of a creature's entropy, transferring their injuries to you.*
-		- The creature always gains the exact amount of health you lost.
+	- You lose health and heal the target creature scaling with the amount of health you lost.
-		- If the creature's health would go over its maximum health, the extra health is turned into temporary health that lasts until removed.
+- **Stats**:
+	- 2d4 Health Lost from Entropy. (+2d4 Health Lost)
+	- 1:1 Health Lost to Health Healed Ratio.
 - **Upcasting:**
 	- You may upcast this psycast.
 For every 3 psyfocus spent above the normal cost for this psycast, You lose 2d4 more health.